-The Marienturm is a 155-meters (508 feet) tall high-rise, built in the banking district during the year 2019.
+The Marienturm is a 155-meter (508 feet) tall high-rise, built in the banking district during the year 2019.
 Marienturm belongs to the project Marieninsel, which still contains a 40-meter high office building called Marienforum on the Mainzer Landstrasse.
 The location is a “prominent place” which closes a “gap” between the new high-rise of Credit Suisse and the T1 (Taunusanlage 1).
 The city administration hopes to revive the quarters, which have so far been almost empty in the evenings and weekends, in the heart of the city.

 Over a total of 57,400 square meters of rental space, we can see offices, several stores, restaurants, a gym and a children’s day centre.
 To this end, a publicly accessible square is to be erected between the Marienturm (38 storeys) and the Marienforum (10 storeys).
 The design comes from the architectural office of Müller Reimann Architekten.

 According to the Bloomberg news service, investment bank, Goldman Sachs is to have approximately 10,000 square meters of floor space on the top floors.